 Laurel Graefe is vice president and regional executive at the Nashville Branch of the Federal Reserve Bank of Atlanta.
-She is responsible for the Branch's board of directors and the District's Organized Labor Advisory Council, oversees its economic and financial education programs, and advises on monetary policy.
+As the senior officer leading the Federal Reserve in Nashville, she is responsible for the branch's board of directors and economic research activities, oversees its economic and financial education programs, and advises on monetary policy.
 Her work gathering and synthesizing insight from Tennessee business executives and community leaders brings Main Street perspectives to monetary policy deliberations.

-Graefe is deeply engaged in her community, serving on the boards of the Economics and Finance Department at Tennessee State University; Leadership Middle Tennessee; and Project Return, a Nashville-based nonprofit that helps to restore self-sufficiency for individuals following incarceration.
-She is a 2018 graduate of Leadership Middle Tennessee and an alumna of Leadership Atlanta's LEAD program.
-She was named one of the region's top emerging leaders in 2015 by the Atlanta Business Chronicle.
-Graefe earned an MBA with honors from Vanderbilt's Owen Graduate School of Management where she was selected as one of the business school's World Shapers, alumni highlighted for their work in business and their communities.
-She holds a bachelor's degree in economics, summa cum laude, from Agnes Scott College.August 2018
+Graefe is deeply engaged in her community, including serving on the boards of the Economics and Finance Department at Tennessee State University, TennGreen Land Conservancy, and Leadership Middle Tennessee.
+She is also an active Rotarian with the Nashville Downtown Rotary and a 2018 graduate of Leadership Middle Tennessee.
+She earned an MBA with honors from Vanderbilt's Owen Graduate School of Management, where she was selected as one of the business school's World Shapers, alumni highlighted for their work in business and their communities.
+She holds a bachelor's degree in economics, summa cum laude, from Agnes Scott College.January 2020